 It’s when you strike the face block at the beginning of the stage only to knock its eyeballs loose, transporting Zee-Tee to layer X-5.
 In a bit of an ironic twist, X-5 is a much livelier place than X-4.
 In the previous layer, everything seemed to be dead.
 X-5, on the other hand, appears to be a scene out of hell itself.
 The now one-eyed Ghulibas have adapted to their lack of legs by learning to slither like snakes.
 Just in case you thought X-5 isn’t that much worse, your feelings of confidence will be dashed the second you attempt to jump over a pool of muddy water.

-In doing so, a giant, demonic hand pops out of the water out of nowhere and tries to kill Zee Tee.
+Doing so causes a giant, demonic hand to pop out of the water.
 This single moment has caused many players to reel back in shock.
 In a majority of these cases, I could tell they would have made the jump had it not been for the noise accompanied with this hands’ sudden appearance.
 This is because you can see Zee Tee suddenly stop in midair as the hand appears, thus ensuring his demise.
 This is the single most impactful stage in the game.
 It makes it difficult to believe how a game that seemed to model itself after the Kirby franchise could make the player paranoid simply jumping over bodies of water – something they had doubtlessly done countless times.

 Now that the player has been fully inducted into this game, the world of Eversion has no qualms about presenting its once-hidden malevolence.
 From the sixth layer onwards, the Ghulibas bare their sharp fangs, the faces on the blocks are disfigured as though melting, and bricks now crumble when stepped on.
 Furthermore, while Zee Tee or the Ghulibas would merely fall offscreen when dead, these realities have them explode in a torrent of blood.
 Even the interface itself seems infected by these realities, for the score counter begins displaying random numbers and every time you die, you could see a different message awaiting you other than the familiar “READY!”, including this greatly appreciated homage to a classic 1994 album.